RebornBeat/FieldLog/README.md

 ---

-## Related

-Users of this tool often also participate in the [Platform Name] knowledge community — an open learning network for intellectually curious people.
-If you want to discuss your findings, ask for help interpreting data, or learn from others in your field, that's the place to do it.
-FieldLog is a separate, standalone tool — not part of the platform.

----

-*FieldLog is built for the person who collects because they love it — not because an institution told them to.*
+*Strata is built for the person who collects carefully — and wants their collection to reflect that.*